Suhel-Kap/m3tadao/Sponsor Docs/Tableland.md

 Tableland in m3tadao is the most used tech.
-With tableland we are indexing all the data that m3tadao is creating (text and CIDs for images and json files) into our tables
+With tableland we are inserting all the data that m3tadao is creating (text and CIDs for images and json files) into our tables.
-We have created this tables into our contracts, that way only our contracts are having the access control to write&update table raws
+We have created this tables into our contracts, that way only our contracts are having the access control to write&update into them.

+One future usecase that tableland can give as is when we will start deploying our Contracts in other evm chains we also can make join queries to fetch data from other chains and display user contents from all the supported EVMs by m3tadao.
+In that case users won't  have to change metamask network to see the data they want for other chains and also we will render each page fast with preloaded data from all the different Chains.

 TABLES :
-=> m3taUser where we are storing all the LensProfiles data + (some additional data like all cids to win some recursive cid lookUp time) created by our contract.
+=> m3taUser where we are storing all the LensProfiles data + (some additional data like all cids to win some recursive cid lookUps time) created by our contract.
 Here is a query to take m3tadao current registed users (https://testnet.tableland.network/query?s=SELECT%20*%20FROM%20M3taUser_80001_3140)